Helping with personal care and elderly incontinence

 If you’re worried about urine leaks, you may think that drinking less will naturally reduce the risk.
 However, experts at Bowel and Bladder UK state that drinking regularly and keeping the bladder working is one of the most important things you can do.
 Limiting your fluid intake can actually decrease your bladder capacity and could make the problem worse.
 However, choosing water, diluted fruit juice and squash, and caffeine free teas over alcoholic drinks, coffee, and fizzy drinks is advisable, as the latter may irritate the bladder.

 Some people with long-term incontinence, or incontinence as a result of certain medical conditions are eligible for free incontinence pads through the NHS.
-If you’d like to know if you’re eligible, speak to your GP or a health care professional – they may be able to refer you to continence services who will complete an assessment of your needs.
+If you’d like to know if you’re eligible, speak to your GP or a health professional – they may be able to refer you to continence services who will complete an assessment of your needs.

 If you’re worried about the loss of bladder control during the night, you can also get washable pads that can be placed on top of a mattress.
 These pads stay dry to the touch and can help contain any accidents for a more pleasant night’s sleep.